 The following resources are recommended to support the planning, delivery and evaluation of M&E capacity development, training and learning.
 The separate webpage on this website, M&E Resources, is a “companion” listing of recommended resources that can be adapted for self-directed, facilitated or blended M&E training and learning.
 For the most part, recommended resources are limited to those that can be freely accessed online.
 Hyperlinks will be periodically check and updated, but if one is no longer working, an online search using the resource title should lead you to it.
 Feel free to contact me if you come across an oversight or have additional resources you would like to bring to my attention.

-- Top Ten Tips for Evaluation Capacity Building.
-Based on an expert lecture I gave at the American Evaluation Association (AEA) 2017 conference in Washington, D.C., this post identifies ten key considerations for evaluation capacity development (ECB) in organizations.
-It serves as a useful reminder when embarking on M&E capacity building (AKA “development”) that is organization-wide or a single training.
+- Top Ten Tips for M&E Capacity Development in Organizations.
+Based on an expert lecture I gave at the American Evaluation Association (AEA) 2017 conference in Washington, D.C., and wrote up as a post here.
+This resource succinctly identifies ten key principles or reminders when embarking on M&E capacity development (AKA “building”), whether organization-wide or a single training.

 - Illustrative Questions – M&E Capacity Development.
 This handy 1- page set of questions is a useful way to scope an organization’s need for an M&E-related capacity development intervention.
 It can be delivered in-person or through email as a springboard to initiative more focused organizational and context analysis.

 - Stakeholder Groups for Org M&E Capacity Development.
 Whether for planning an M&E training or an organization-wide capacity development strategy, this is a useful list of example stakeholder groups and relevant M&E skills (learning) they may require.